Body Doubling: The ADHD Study Hack That Actually Works

 The spectrum of presence

 The purest form is working alongside a friend or classmate in the same physical space.
 You don't need to study the same subject or even speak to each other—the silent companionship is enough.
 There's something irreplaceable about sharing a table at the library, about the ambient sounds of pages turning and keyboards clicking, about glancing up occasionally to see someone else deep in their work.
+Your study environment plays a significant role in how effective body doubling can be.
 This kind of body doubling thrives on minimal structure: you show up, you work, you leave.
 The social contract is simple and self-enforcing.

 But physical proximity isn't always possible.
 You might study at odd hours, live far from campus, or simply lack friends with compatible schedules.
 This is where technology has opened remarkable new possibilities.